National Cemetery Administration

 Grave Location

 The grave location of your loved one is furnished on the map included in the burial document folder.
-There is a gravesite locator in the administration building for those who may not know the location of the gravesite.
-The cemetery office personnel are available to assist visitors during office hours.
+There is a kiosk with a gravesite locator at the administration building for previous interments.
+Cemetery personnel are available to assist visitors during office hours.

 Grave Marker

-A temporary grave marker is used to mark the grave following the interment.
-A permanent grave marker will be furnished free of charge by the Government without application from the family.
-Every effort is made to have the grave marker delivered and set within 60 days from the day of interment.
+A temporary grave marker is used to mark the grave directly following the interment.
+A permanent grave marker will be furnished free of charge.
+Every effort is made to have the permanent grave marker delivered and set within 60 days of the day of interment.

 Flags

 The United States flag is flown over national cemeteries every day.
-Graves are decorated annually with United States gravesite flags the Saturday before Memorial Day and are removed the Saturday after the holiday.
-Flags are not permitted on graves at any other time.
+Graves are decorated annually with United States gravesite flags the Saturday before Memorial Day; gravesite flags are removed the Saturday after the holiday.

 For educational materials and additional information on this cemetery, please visit the Education section, located below.